Halostagnicola larsenii

 Halostagnicola larsenii is a non-motile, aerobic, gram-negative, rod shaped archaeon.
-It is a halophilic, neutrophilic, chemo-organotroph and was isolated from samples taken from a saline lake in China.
+It is a halophilic, neutrophilic, chemo-organotroph and was isolated from samples taken from a saline lake in Inner Mongolia, China.
 The etymology of the name comes from hals, halos Greek for salt, stagnum Latin for a piece of standing water, -cola Latin for inhabitant or dweller, and Larsenii named after the Norwegian microbiologist, Helge Larsen, who was a pioneer in research regarding halophiles.